 But if they don't have suggestions, don't rush or force them.

 Keep close and keep wondering until your child breaks the mood.
-(Often with something very unexpected, like, “Let’s play cars!”)
+(Often this may be with something totally unexpected, like, “Let’s play cars!”)

 8. Respond Your Child’s Truth-Radar